agarsev/quevedo/NOTES.md

 - [ ] Instead of a "check" for annotated/not annotated, custom "flags" in
     config.toml that are checkboxes in meta and can be toggled in web interface.
 - [ ] Improve nets.
-Try again with grayscale images now that we use AlexeyAB fork, check letterboxing, try different configs, etc.
+Try again with grayscale images now that we use AlexeyAB fork, check letterboxing, try different configs, etc. Some of this can be done by improving the python code that access the darknet dll (eg the channels) and some might be better to do ourselves (eg letterboxing and resizing)
 - [ ] When scripts modify images, don't save it automatically, but return it (ie return modified_tags, modified_img) and then it is `run_script` that saves the image to the appropriate path.
-Then, the updated image can be sent to the web interface to be previewed, and if want to save it sent back to the server on "save".
+Then, the updated image can be sent to the web interface to be previewed, and if they want to save it send it back to the server on "save".
+The only complication is that the image is now frontend state, not just a src link.
 - [ ] Web user groups.